About Harvard University Press

 Our seasonal and subject-area catalogs are available for free viewing (and most for download).

 You can also subscribe to our email newsletter to be notified when a new catalog is available.

 Our Editorial Department exhibits books and greets attendees at dozens of academic conferences every year.
 View a full schedule of exhibits planned for the current year.

 Your questions and comments are very important to us.
-Specific information about the following frequent areas of inquiry can be found elsewhere on our site:
+Information about the following frequent areas of inquiry as well as email addresses for specific departments can be found on these pages: